 North by Northwest is, I think, the eighth Hitchock film I've seen in a theater.
 I never pass up the chance to see Hitchcock with an audience.
 There's an ineffable something about seeing a film with an audience that changes the way I perceive film.
 Hitchcock, for his part, was a master manipulator of crowds.
 Some of the director's films that lay flat on a TV screen come to miraculous life when you see them in a communal setting.
 If other people are having fun, you'll likely have fun, too.
 It's infectious.
 North by Northwest is one of the best crowd-pleasers ever made, stocked with just about everything that people go to movies for: action, romance, suspense, movie stars, sex.

-The plot finds advertising man Roger Thornhill being mistaken for George Kaplan, a government agent by some very bad men.
+The plot finds advertising man Roger Thornhill being mistaken for George Kaplan by some very bad men.
+Kaplan, it seems, is a government agent.
 He's abducted in broad daylight from a lunch date and taken to meet the urbane Mr. Lester Townsend, who interrogates Thornhill about his activities.
 Determining that Thornhill will give him nothing, Townsend's flunkey, Leonard, contrives an accident for him involving an entire fifth of bourbon and an out of control automobile.
 Thornhill manages to survive the incident, and determines to find the culprit, he traces Townsend to the UN, where the man who bears that name there is not the man who abducted.
 Unfortunately, for Thornhill, Townsend is killed before his very eyes in a way that makes Thornhill look like the murderer.
 The chase is then on, as he makes his way west from New York.
 Along the way, he comes to the attention of the intelligence agency for whom Kaplan works--or, rather, doesn't, because he doesn't actually exist.
 Kaplan is a decoy to divert attention away from the real agent.
 Thornhill also encounters cool femme fatale, Eve Kendall on the train to Chicago, where they have a whirlwind romance.
 In Chicago, she sends Thornhill to meet "Kaplan" at a lonely bus stop in Indiana, where a crop duster is dusting an empty field before turning a machine gun on Thornhill.
 Thornhill survives, barely, and catches up to his enemies at an auction house in Chicago, where he confronts the villainous Philip Vandamm, and ends up being reeled in by the Intelligence agents, led by the mysterious "Professor."
 All things converge at Mount Rushmore...

 The thing that sometimes gets lost in the shuffle with North by Northwest is that it's a remake of sorts.
 Oh, Hitchcock wasn't above cannibalizing his own movies--hell, it's what makes him the poster director for the auteurists--and it's not like his career isn't absolutely littered with "wrong man falsely accused" cross-country romps.
 But this is a bit more than an auteur grazing over his personal obsessions.
 In this case, it's more a matter of the director realizing that he made a botch of a previous film and making another film to correct that botch.
 The climax of this film is an inversion of the climax of Saboteur (1942).
 In that film, Bob Cummings's man on the run finally catches up to the bad guy who can clear his name at the Statue of Liberty.
 He chases the man to the top of the monument where he knocks him over the edge.
 Cummings's character is unable to save him and the man falls to his death.
 It's a memorable scene, but it's something that must have gnawed at Hitchcock, because he restages this scenario at Mount Rushmore, but instead of knocking the bad guy over the side, it's the hero who dangles from the monument.
 And this is exactly right.
 If it's the bad guy, the audience isn't invested in his fate.
 But if it's Cary Grant?
 Well, that just ratchets up the tension.
 Boy, howdy.